mhsun/laravel-photo-upload-helper/README.md

 # Photo Upload Helper for Laravel

 This is a helper function that will help to upload a photo in Laravel.
-It will also help you to remove the previously upload file in case of an update or delete.
+It will also help you to remove the previously uploaded file in case of an update or delete.

 ## Installation